 What does Raphael mean in the Bible?

-In iconography, Saint Raphael is depicted holding Tobias’ hand and guiding him on the path, while Tobias holds the fish caught in the Tigris River.
-Often, the archangel holds an alabaster medical vessel or a small basket as a sign of God’s blessings to the faithful.
+In iconography, Saint Raphael is depicted holding Tobias’ hand and guiding him on the path while Tobias has the fish caught in the Tigris River.
+Often, the archangel has an alabaster medical vessel or a small basket as a sign of God’s blessings to the faithful.

-The name Archangel Raphael means “God heals”.
-The energy of the Archangel Raphael is gentle but extremely effective.
-Archangel Raphael is also called the Archangel of Healing, but we don’t have to invoke him to heal ourselves rather he brings us the awareness that leads to healing.
-In Hebrew, his name, composed of the words “Rapha” and “El”, means “Lord Healer” or “God is the Healer”.
+The name Archangel Raphael means “God heals.”
+The energy of the Archangel Raphael is gentle but highly effective.
+Archangel Raphael is also called the Archangel of Healing, but we don’t have to invoke him to heal ourselves; instead, he brings us the awareness that leads to healing.
+In Hebrew, his name, composed of the words “Rapha” and “El,” means “Lord Healer” or “God is the Healer.”

-He works with emerald green light and clairvoyants can see him alongside ambulances, medical personnel, usually carrying a symbol called the caduceus, a winged staff with two snakes entwined, the symbol of the medical profession.
+He works with emerald green light, and clairvoyants can see him alongside ambulances, and medical personnel, usually carrying a symbol called the caduceus, a winged staff with two snakes entwined, the symbol of the medical profession.

 What are Raphael’s powers?

-The Archangel Raphael can also help us to obtain the gift of healing.
-He shows us the ways to heal ourselves; he helps us to heal ourselves with the help of nature and universal energy.
+Archangel Raphael can also help us to obtain the gift of healing.
+He shows us how to heal ourselves; he helps us heal ourselves with the help of nature and universal energy.